bakaburg1/minutemaker/README.md

     # Information to provide context to the summarization process
     type = "Conference introduction",
-    description = "A description of the topic"
+    description = "A description of the topic",

     # The start and end time of a talk in seconds from the beginning of the
     # event